jdh4/mac_productivity/keyboard_remappings/README.md

 Everyone is different.
 Think of the best shortcuts for your workflow.

 A general rule is not to use keyboards shortcuts for web browsers since those tend to use the mouse/trackpad.
 Try to think of cases that will allow you to STAY ON THE KEYBOARD as opposed to going to the mouse/trackpad.

+See examples of [various rules](https://ke-complex-modifications.pqrs.org/) used by the Karabiner-Elements community.

 ## Additional Meta Keys (Advanced)